Does God Love Me When I Make Mistakes?

 The short answer to the title of this devotional is, “YES!
 ABSOLUTELY!”
 God’s love for you is not based on your performance—good or bad.
 He loved you with an everlasting love even before you placed your faith in Jesus!
 (See Romans 5:8).
 God will never stop loving you, ever!
 But, a debt has to be paid off with Him, a sin debt.
 God can have nothing to do with sin.

-Yes, even though your flesh still sins and so does your unrnewed mindset, God still loves you and you are going to heaven (see Philippians 1:6).
+Yes, even though your flesh still commits sins, and your unrenewed mindset might have sinful thoughts, God still loves you and you are going to heaven (see Philippians 1:6).
 Hard to understand, I know–but true!
-The Bible actually says that “God remembers your sins no more!”
+The Bible actually says, “God remembers your sins no more!”
 (See Hebrews 8:12).
 He chooses not to remember your wrongdoings!
 It also says, as long as Jesus lives you will stay saved!
 (See Hebrews 7:25).
 That’s unfathomable because Jesus won’t die again!

-And if we are in Jesus, actually inside Him, spiritually (just like a ring is inside of a ring-box) where we go, Jesus goes too, and vice versa.
+So if we are in Jesus, actually inside Him, spiritually (just like a ring is inside of a ring-box) where we go, Jesus goes too, and vice versa.
 NOTHING CAN SEPARATE US FROM HIM!
 NOTHING!
 NOTHING!
 NOTHING!
 OH…AND NOTHING!
-(See Romans 8:39).
+(See Romans 8:38,39).

-Instead, they want to add to the Cross, but they can’t.
-And then they wanna make sure they don’t lose their spot with God, but they can’t.
+They want to add to the Cross, but they can’t.
+They want to make sure they don’t lose their spot with God, but they can’t.
 No matter how much time they spend in Bible school, doing volunteer work, or singing in the choir, nothing will make God love them more than He does right now at this very moment in time.
 The same goes for you and me.

 So today, my friends, know this: God loves you no matter what you do.
-He didn’t start loving you because of your good behavior, so He won’t stop loving you because of your bad behavior.
-Now, because of such wonderful, graceful, good news, doesn’t it make you want to do what He asks you to do?
-I know it does me!
+He didn’t start loving you because of your good behavior, and He won’t stop loving you because of your bad behavior.
+He loves you because you are His child.
+So believer, learn more about who you are, and then be yourself.
+To this, you were called.

 A prayer for you: Heavenly Father, thank you for teaching me that nothing I do can earn your love, and that you love me exactly as I am.
-Thank you for sending Jesus here to remove my sin for good, so that we could finally be together forever.
+Thank you for sending Jesus here to remove my sin for good, so we could finally be together forever.
 Right now, I lift up all who are reading this, directly to you, those who might be afraid of you.
-Please teach them that you have no desire to punish them, but that their sins have to be forgiven through Christ.
+Please teach them you have no desire to punish them, but that their sins have to be forgiven through Christ.
 Teach them that Jesus did this for them completely, and for free.
-I now understand that we can’t do anything to earn your love, or to lose it, but I know that we CAN grieve the Holy Spirit with our actions, thoughts, and words.
-Help us not to do so.
-Give us the grace today to love you deeper, and to grow in confidence in your truth and everlasting love.
+I now understand that we can’t do anything to earn your love, or to lose it, but I know we CAN grieve your Holy Spirit with our actions and attitudes.
+Help us not to do so by teaching us more about who we truly are!
 In Christ’s name I ask all these things, amen!